COVID-19 and your visit to Fort Rodd Hill and Fisgard Lighthouse NHS

 - The Garry Oak Learning Meadow

-- All special events and interpretive activities are cancelled until further notice.
+- All special events are cancelled until further notice.

 Your safety when visiting